Last Updated on

 If you are anything like me, you always seem to be multi-tasking.
 That’s what I really love about assisted opening knives, they give you quick access to your blade.
 I use mine all the time around the office and for different little reasons throughout the day.
 In fact, I can probably get my assisted open knife out and open in around a second, and yes, I do feel awesome about this.

-Assisted Opening Knives – What They Look Like
+What Do Assisted Opening Knives Look Like?

 Assisted opening knives look like EDC folding knives but they have one main difference, they use torsion springs to assist with opening.
 They differ from switchblades because they cannot be opening with the press of a button.
 Assisted opening knives need to be manually opened before their mechanics will kick in and swing your blade all the way open.